State Line Trail/Ernest Walter Trail/A.T. Loop from Greenwood Lake Marina

 Directions to trailhead

 Take I-287 to Exit 57 and continue on Skyline Drive to its western end at Greenwood Lake Turnpike (County Route 511) in Ringwood.
 Turn right and proceed for 8.2 miles to an intersection with Lakeside Road.
 Turn right and follow Lakeside Road (still designated County Route 511) for 2.4 miles to the Greenwood Lake Marina, just south of the New Jersey-New York boundary.
-Turn left and park on the left side of the dirt access road, west of Lakeside Road.
+Turn left and park on the left side of the dirt access road, west of Lakeside Road (only limited parking is available).
 Do not, under any circumstances, park on the private property of the Greenwood Lake Marina, on the east side of Lakeside Road.

 Take the #197 NJ Transit bus from the Port Authority Bus Terminal in Manhattan.
 This bus runs only about every two hours on weekends and non-rush hours, so check the schedule carefully.